sylhare/Type-on-Strap/README.md

 To sync with online version, run jekyll build, then 'octopress deploy' Then go to /afs/.cs/group/ai/www/blog/ and pull latest from master

+If you don't have octopress, install it with `gem install octopress`